Yomo Toro

 Biography

-Yomo Toro, born Victor Guillermo Toro Vega on July 26, 1933, in Guánica, Puerto Rico, was a revered Puerto Rican musician and virtuoso of the cuatro, a traditional Puerto Rican stringed instrument.
-With his extraordinary talent, versatility, and innovation, Toro became a global ambassador for Puerto Rican music, particularly the folk genre known as música jíbara.
-Toro's musical journey began in his early years when he learned to play the guitar and the cuatro.
-His deep passion for music led him to study at the renowned Escuela Libre de Música in San Juan, Puerto Rico.
-In the 1950s, Toro migrated to New York City, where he became an influential figure in the Latin music scene.
-He joined various renowned orchestras, including the Joe Cuba Sextet and the Fania All-Stars, collaborating with some of the biggest names in Latin music.
-Toro's mastery of the cuatro and his ability to infuse passion and emotion into his performances made him an iconic figure in the world of Latin music.
-His contributions to Puerto Rican music and culture were recognized with numerous accolades, including a Lifetime Achievement Award from the Latin Recording Academy.
-Throughout his career, Toro recorded over 150 albums, both as a solo artist and as a collaborator with other musicians.
+Yomo Toro was a revered Puerto Rican musician and virtuoso of the cuatro, a traditional Puerto Rican stringed instrument.
+Toro became a global ambassador for Puerto Rican music, particularly the folk genre known as música jíbara.
+He joined various renowned orchestras, including the Joe Cuba Sextet and the Fania All-Stars, collaborating with Hector Lavoe and Willie Colon in “La Murga” one of the biggest hits in salsa music.
 He explored various genres, including salsa, bolero, and plena, and his music resonated with audiences worldwide.
 Toro's virtuosity on the cuatro, combined with his charismatic stage presence, captivated listeners and earned him a devoted following.
 Yomo Toro's contributions to Latin music, particularly his mastery of the cuatro, solidified his status as a legend in the genre.
 His innovative spirit, unmatched talent, and unwavering passion for his craft will forever be celebrated, and his music will continue to inspire and uplift generations to come.
+Yomo Toro donated his cuatro instrument to the Smithsonian museum in 2002.

 View sign location on map